 Sloe Gin recipe

-Add approximately 150 grams of sugar and if like a couple of drops of almond essence.
+- Add approximately 150 grams of sugar and if liked a couple of drops of almond essence.

 Now it is a waiting game for the Gin to mature certainly for two months and purist recommend a year – keep the gin in a cool dark place shaking every couple of days to dissolve the sugar.
 I think we may put them in the back of the car to gently slosh as we drive to the supermarket and back around the country roads.